shree998/Campus-Expert/submissions/jschiarizzi/about.md

 ## Interests

 In terms of technology I think AR stuff is very cool.
 I like to build things from scratch with Arduinos and Raspberry Pi's.
-I love cartography and making [maps](josephschiarizzi.com/Virginia-dems-election-map-2017/) too.

 I also love hiking and being in the woods.
 Last summer I hiked 500 miles on the Appalachian Trail and after I graduate from college I plan to hike the entire trail from Georgia to Maine.
 The woods are alive, man!

+I love cartography and making [maps](josephschiarizzi.com/Virginia-dems-election-map-2017/) is something I'm really passionate about too.

 ## Keep up with Joseph